UPDATED March 2, 2026

 Disney’s Pop Century Resort

-- At Disney’s Pop Century Resort, guest rooms are undergoing refurbishment from late March 2025 through mid-February 2026 (and potentially longer).
+- At Disney’s Pop Century Resort, guest rooms are undergoing refurbishment from late March 2025 through February 2026 (and potentially longer).
 All of the resort amenities are available during this time, but guests may see and hear the construction during daytime hours.

 Disney’s Port Orleans Resort — Riverside